dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 That is how we're going to approach bundling our app into an image.
 We're going to create a Dockerfile 'recipe' that uses a 'premade sandwich' image as the base ingredient and slap on our own custom ingredient (our app).
 Then we build from that Dockerfile and our containerized app is ready to go!
 This is much easier than building that fancy sandwich from scratch!

 The base image our Dockerfile recipe will use to build our custom image is going to be the 'node:latest' image that we just pulled down from Dockerhub.
-Built into this image is everything we need to run a node app - sounds tasty, so let's add it to our Dockerfile.
+Built into this image is everything we need to run a node app; sounds tasty, so let's add it to our Dockerfile.

-- [ ] Open up the Dockerfile Module 3's directory and under the comment '# What image do you want to start building on?' type `FROM node:latest`
+- [ ] Open up the Dockerfile in Module 3's directory and under the comment '# What image do you want to start building on?' type `FROM node:latest`

 - [ ] Under the comment '# Make a folder in your image where your app's source code can live'  type `RUN mkdir -p /src/app`